maiertech/website/src/routes/posts/how-to-wire-up-fathom-analytics-in-a-sveltekit-app/index.md

 title: How to wire up Fathom Analytics in a SvelteKit app
 author: thilo
 published: 2021-10-15
-modified: 2022-01-07
+modified: 2022-06-28
 description:
-  In this post you will learn how to setup Fathom Analytics in a SvelteKit app in order to track pageviews and goals, while ensuring privacy for your visitors.
+  In this post, you will learn how to set up Fathom Analytics in a SvelteKit app to track pageviews and goals while ensuring privacy for your visitors.
-category: web-development
+topics: [svelte, web-fundamentals]
-tags:
+tags: [sveltekit, seo]
-  - sveltekit
-  - seo
 ---

 When I migrated this website from [Next.js](https://nextjs.org/) to